edHelper.com

 3 The first published African-American writer was Phillis Wheatley.
 She was born in Africa and came to America as a slave.
 By the time she was a teenager, she was already writing poems in her new language, English.
 Her formal language reflected the style of English appreciated by educated people of her day.
 A collection of her poems, Poems on Various Subjects, was published in 1773.

 4 After his second escape from slavery, Frederick Douglass published his autobiography, Narrative of the Life of Frederick Douglass, in 1845.
-In this autobiography, he tells of never having a birthday because, like many slaves, he was not permitted to know the date of his birth.
+In this autobiography, he tells of never having a birthday because, like many slaves, he never knew the date of his birth.

 For the complete story with questions: click here for printable